Delta-class submarine

+The Soviets viewed the Deltas as an iterative improvement of the Yankee-class submarines, which carried R-27 Zyb missiles with a range of 2500–3000 km.
+The R-29s gave the Deltas much needed standoff distance; with a range of 7700 km the Deltas were able to perform their deterrence patrols within relative safety of the Arctic Ocean, while the Yankee-class had to patrol off the US coastline to do so.
+The Deltas were supplemented by the largest submarines ever built, the Typhoon-class submarines, which served as guarantors of the Soviet second strike capability.
+The earlier Delta boats remained in service until the 1990s, when the Soviet Union ceased to exist and many classes of submarines were decommissioned due to the severe budget cuts that resulted.
+A few Delta-IIIs and all of the Delta-IVs were retained by the nascent Russian Navy.

+34 boats were built and commissioned during 1972–1990; approximately five or six remain active in 2023.
+A handful were converted into special-purpose submarines operated by GUGI.

 Development

 In the 1960s the Soviet Navy wanted new submarine-launched nuclear missiles that could threaten targets in North America without their launch platforms needing to pass the SOSUS sensors in the GIUK gap to be within range.
+The resulting project was an iterative improvement of the Project 667A Navaga; The 667B could accommodate larger, more capable missiles within its enlarged dorsal hump.

 Delta I (Project 667B Murena) 18 boats

-The Delta-class submarines could deploy on alert patrols in the marginal ice-seas of the Soviet Arctic littoral, including the Norwegian and Barents Seas.
+The Project 667B Murena/Delta I submarines could deploy on combat patrols in the marginal sea ice of the Soviet Arctic coastal zone, and often patrolled in the Norwegian and Barents Seas.
 Consequently, unlike their predecessors, they no longer needed to pass through Western SOSUS sonar barriers to come within range of their targets.
 To improve the accuracy of the missiles, the Delta I-class submarines carry the Tobol-B navigation system and the Cyclone-B satellite navigation system.

-After authorization of the development of the class in 1965, the first Delta I, K-279, was commissioned into the Soviet Northern Fleet on 22 December 1972.
-A total of 18 submarines of this class were built, and all served Soviet Navy, under the designation Project 667B Murena ("Eel").
+After construction was authorized in 1965, the first Delta I, K-279, was commissioned into the Soviet Northern Fleet on 22 December 1972.
+A total of 18 submarines of this class were built, and all served the Soviet Navy.

 In 1991, nine Delta I-class submarines were still in active service.
 Their decommissioning began in 1994, with removal of the missile compartments scheduled by 1997.
-All submarines of this class were taken out of service by 1998 and were scrapped by 2005.
+All submarines of this class were taken out of service by 2004 and were scrapped by 2005.
+The last active submarine of this project was the K-447 Kislovodsk, which was in service for more than 30 years and was decommissioned on March 5, 2004.

+The 400 mm tubes carry either the MG-44 swimming noise-simulation sonar decoy or the SET-40 anti-submarine torpedo.